waku-org/nwaku/docs/tutorial/rln-chat2-live-testnet.md

 Note that test fleets will not filter spam messages, they merely route messages.
 Spam detection takes place at the chat2 users.
-In this setting, you should try to spam the network by violating the message rate limit i.e., sending more that one message per epoch.
+In this setting, you should try to spam the network by violating the message rate limit i.e., sending more than one message per epoch.
 At the time of this tutorial, the epoch duration is set to `10` seconds.
 You can inspect the current epoch value by checking the following [constant variable](https://github.com/status-im/nim-waku/blob/21cac6d491a6d995a7a8ba84c85fecc7817b3d8b/waku/v2/protocol/waku_rln_relay/waku_rln_relay_types.nim#L119) in the nim-waku codebase.
 Your messages will be routed via test fleets and will arrive at other live chat2 clients that are running in rate-limited mode over the same content topic i.e., `/toy-chat/2/luzhou/proto`.